 The obligation of the interested parties to inform about all those suspicious facts or conducts related to criminal risks is laid down, by guaranteeing the confidentiality and the absence of retaliation to the informant through the channel enabled for that purpose (firstname.lastname@example.org).

 All training activities that may be necessary shall be carried out with sufficient regularity so as to guarantee the updated knowledge by all the personnel in the Group, both of the present Policy and of the rest of programme of Corporate Compliance.

 It is notified the existence of the Board of Compliance, as a body that shall exercise the functions of Responsible for Compliance.
 The Board of Compliance is independent from the Board of Directors and shall act as responsible authority for the management, implementation and verification of the compliance of the programme of Corporate Compliance.

 The Board of Compliance shall report to the Board of Directors and the Senior Management periodically its assessment on the efficacy and compliance with the programme of Corporate Compliance; as the Board of Directors and the Senior Management shall also review the efficacy of the programme, by establishing a communication channel between all of them that provides a framework for the continuous improvement of the programme.

-Breach by the members of the Group of the obligations arising out of the present Policy and the programme of Corporate Compliance as a whole shall give rise to the application of the disciplinary regime provided by the Statute of the Rights of Workers and the Collective Bargaining, and, in the case of any business partner, those ones provided by the specific applicable procedure.
+Breach by the members of the Group of the obligations arising out of the present Policy and the programme of Corporate Compliance as a whole shall give rise to the application of the disciplinary regime provided by the Statute of the Rights of Workers and the Collective Bargaining in Spain, by the national labor regulations that are applicable overseas, and, in the case of any business partner, those ones provided by the specific applicable procedure.